Avira Password Manager Review: Quick Expert Summary

 What’s even cooler is that Avira Password Manager’s mobile app allows users to scan their credit cards to instantly upload and save details.
 I’ll talk more about this in the Mobile App section of this review.

-I was able to open the Avira Password Manager browser extension, click the wallet icon, and copy each piece of card information to paste into payment card detail fields.
-But I would much prefer the option to auto-fill my details.
+I then opened the browser extension, clicked the wallet icon, and copy/pasted each piece of card information into payment card detail fields.
+But I would much prefer the option to auto-fill my details, like you get with 1Password, Dashlane, and other top password managers.

 Some users could argue that having to copy/paste card details is safer, as some phishing sites could trick users into simply auto-filling their payment card details.
 However, I think with Avira’s ability to detect fraudulent sites, it should offer the option to auto-fill card details to speed up the online payment process.